-- a boy may be separated from a friendship group. - parents wish to avoid a boy from the current or previous setting. - child-care arrangements before or after school would have to be changed. - transport arrangements would have to be changed. - there is a medical condition such as asthma that doesn't require specialised treatment. - the student has a particular interest or ability in a subject or activity.
+- a child may be separated from a friendship group. - parents wish to avoid a child from the current or previous setting. - child-care arrangements before or after school would have to be changed. - transport arrangements would have to be changed. - there is a medical condition such as asthma that does not require specialised treatment. - The child has a particular interest or ability in a subject or activity.

-Evidence from a relevant professional, independent of the family will be required in every case and should be made available before the deadline for applications.
+Evidence from a relevant professional, independent of the family will be required in every case and should be made available in time for the local authority which will not prioritise an application as demonstrating exceptional need.